-Since 2009, FIRE has been supporting the Mongolian Ministry of Health (MoH) to prevent and diagnose viral hepatitis and liver cancer across Mongolia.
+Since 2009, FIRE has been supporting the Mongolian Ministry of Health (MoH) in preventing and diagnosing viral hepatitis and liver cancer across Mongolia.
 FIRE’s strategic, multi-layered programs are implemented with various stakeholders at every level.
-These programs are designed to be replicated not only across Mongolia, but hopefully anywhere, empowering individuals and health care systems to end this epidemic.
+Our programs are designed to be replicated not only across Mongolia, but potentially anywhere, by empowering individuals and health care systems with the training and tools to end this epidemic.

 Screening and Testing

 In 2011, FIRE began conducting viral hepatitis testing and liver cancer screening programs in rural Mongolia.
-In 2016, this project was one of five international programs recognized by the World Health Organization (WHO) and European Association for the Study of the Liver (EASL) for innovative hepatitis screening programs.
+In 2016, this project was one of five international programs recognized for “Innovative Hepatitis Screening” by the World Health Organization (WHO) and European Association for the Study of the Liver (EASL).
 In 2017 it was featured in the Economist Intelligence Unit three times.

-This project has been developed and refined through nine implementations in seven provinces of Mongolia since 2011.
-At each new implementation, services were added and adjustments made based on community needs, input and lessons learned.
+FIRE’s project has been developed and refined through nine implementations in seven Mongolian provinces since 2011.
+At each new implementation, services were added and adjustments made based on community needs, input, and lessons learned.

-A team of Mongolian specialists consisting of hepatologists, an oncologist, ultrasound and FibroScan specialists visited every health clinics in the province to provide the following free services:
+A team of Mongolian specialists consisting of an oncologist, hepatologists, and ultrasound and FibroScan specialists, visited every health clinic in each province to provide the following free services:

 Step 1: Rapid serum test for viral hepatitis B and C.